reimagined/resolve/docs/read-side.md

 In the configuration object, specify the Read Model's name and the paths to the files containing projections, resolvers, and the Read Model connector's name.

-A Red Model connector defines how a Read Model's data should be stored.
+A Read Model connector defines how a Read Model's data should be stored.
 You can define the available connectors in the **readModelConnectors** section:

 ##### config.dev.js: